WELCOME TO

 CEO & Founder

-Individual Therapy- With all my clients, whether be an individual, couple, or family, I assign homework to them to keep therapy “alive” during the week and to think and practice what we are working on in session.
+Therapy- With all my clients, whether be an individual or a couple, I assign homework to them to keep therapy “alive” during the week and to think and practice what we are working on in session.
 I tell my clients that our sessions are the rehearsal and for them to execute the skills we learn in session in their “real life” out there.

 During the first appointment with all my clients, I conduct a psychosocial assessment to obtain their history, why they are seeking treatment, and define their treatment goals.
 I will hold my clients accountable and will follow up with them.